|

 with at least 95% confidence in protein identification.
 Also in that same year, the first

-Human Plasma PeptideAtlas was constructed from 28 datasets, 20 of them from PPP I. This
+Human Plasma PeptideAtlas was constructed from 28 datasets, 20 of them from PPP I. The

 Related Publications